king-ben/winterschool/tutorial2.md

 ## Checking the analysis in Tracer

-I will levae it up to you to check the analysis in Tracer and determine if it has run long enough.
+I will leave it up to you to check the analysis in Tracer and determine if it has run long enough.
 You might find that this analysis takes longer to settle than for tutorial 1, and you might need a longer burn-in than the default value of 10%.

 ## Remove burn-in using logCombiner
 As a first step, remove the burn-in from the tree file.
 This makes the post-processing of results a bit easier, because we won't have to worry about mistakenly using trees from the burn-in later when plotting.
 Open the program **logCombiner**, which comes in the same set of programs as beast2, BEAUti and treeAnnotator.